-Mr. Yu Tong (于形), aged 37, is a Vice President of the Group.
-Mr. Yu joined the Group in March 2011 and was appointed as a Vice President of the Group in October 2014, and is responsible for local card and board games matters.
-Prior to joining the Group, Mr. Yu served as an engineer at ZTE Corporation, a company listed on both the Shenzhen Stock Exchange and the Stock Exchange (Shenzhen: 000063, Stock Exchange: 763) from September 2005 to May 2007, and a senior engineer at Tencent Holdings Limited, a company listed on the Stock Exchange (Stock Code: 700) from May 2007 to March 2010.
+Mr. Yu Tong (于形), aged 38, is a vice president of the Group.
+Mr. Yu joined the Group in March 2011 and was appointed as a vice president of the Group in October 2014, and is responsible for local card and board games matters.
+Prior to joining the Group, Mr. Yu served as an engineer at ZTE Corporation, a company listed on both the Shenzhen Stock Exchange and the Stock Exchange (SZE Stock Code: 000063, HKEx Stock Code: 763) from September 2005 to May 2007, and a senior engineer at Tencent Holdings Limited, a company listed on the Stock Exchange (Stock Code: 700) from May 2007 to March 2010.
 Mr. Yu obtained a bachelor's degree in management from Jilin University in July 2005.

-\ The English translations of Chinese names in this annual report, where indicated, are included for information purpose only, and should not be regarded as the official English translation of such Chinese names.
+^{} The English translations of Chinese names in this annual report, where indicated, are included for information purpose only, and should not be regarded as the official English translation of such Chinese names.

-The Board is pleased to present its report together with the audited consolidated financial statements of the Group for the year ended 31 December 2019 (the "Reporting Period").
+The Board is pleased to present its report together with the audited consolidated financial statements of the Group for the year ended 31 December 2020.